Lee College logo

 2013

-The Lee College Debate Team won the International Public Debate Association (IPDA) Community College Championship.
+The Lee College Debate Team won its first International Public Debate Association (IPDA) Community College Championship.

 2015

-Rundell Hall reopened following a $10 million restoration and expansion.
+Rundell Hall reopened after a $10 million restoration and expansion.

 2022